 Coffee and Chocolate

-Sometimes dogs will take a sip of your wine or Margherita when you leave the room or aren’t looking.
+Sometimes dogs will take a sip of your wine or margarita when you leave the room or aren’t looking.
 Alcoholic drinks and unexpected sources (such as mouthwash) can cause alcohol poisoning.
 Dogs can become poisoned by alcohol if they ingest rotten apples, perfume, paint, hand sanitizer, and uncooked bread.

-Yes, even uncooked bread has enough alcohol to significantly harm a dog if it ingests it.
+Yes, even uncooked bread has enough alcohol to significantly harm a dog if they ingest it.
 Ethanol (aka “ethyl alcohol” or “grain alcohol”) is absorbed very quickly from a dog’s intestines and reaches the brain just like it does in humans.
 As a result, the dog will quickly show slowness in movement control, lethargy, and elevated body temperatures within an hour.
 Your dog can even go into a coma or have a very slow breathing rate.

-Although macadamia nut poisoning is not a common condition, it has been reported in more than 80 cases in certain parts of Australia in the past five years, where macadamia nut cultivation has grown in recent years.
+Although macadamia nut poisoning is not a common condition, it has been reported in more than 80 cases in certain parts of Australia in the past 5 years, where macadamia nut cultivation has grown in recent years.